AmulyaKandukuri4/Analyzing-American-Baby-Name-Trends/README.md

 # Analyzing-American-Baby-Name-Trends
-Analyzing American Baby Name Trends SQL project
+Analyzing American Baby Name Trends SQL project.
 How have American baby name tastes changed since 1920?
 Which names have remained popular for over 100 years, and how do those names compare to more recent top baby names?
 These are considerations for many new parents, but the skills we'll practice while answering these queries are broadly applicable.